 - At all costs, avoid reading, verbatim, from the text

-- Too many numbers – they can kill your material
+- Too many numbers can actually damage your material

 - Images / Pictures

-- The visual is not referenced by the speaker – so why is it there?
+- The speaker does not reference the visual – so why is it there?

 4 Must Do’s for Presentation Materials:

 When correctly used, abstract information is always more powerful.
-In creating an abstract visual, you have done the thinking for the audience and depicted the information in a very easy-to-understand way.
-They do, however, take more time to properly create.
+When creating an abstract visual, think about the audience and depict the information in a very easy-to-understand way.
+Abstract visuals, do, however, take more time to properly create.
 The impact and retention level of abstract information is always higher than text or numbers.

 2. The KISS principle – keep it short and simple

 Visual overload creates visual overstimulation for the audience.
-The audience doesn’t know where to go on the visual.
-Their attention jumps all over the place or they focus on something you are not talking about at the moment.
-Test this premise and you we quickly understand the importance of KISS.
+The audience doesn’t know where to go on the graphic.
+Their attention jumps all over the place, or they focus on something you are not talking about now.
+Test this premise, and you will quickly understand the importance of KISS.

-They control what people see and when you want them to see it without losing their attention.
-When effectively done, they heighten interest in the next part of the message.
+They control what people see and when you want them to see the information without losing their attention.
+When effectively done, ‘grow charts’ heighten interest in the next part of the message.
 Be careful.
 When overdone, they can become annoying.
 Use them judiciously.

 4. Test your Visual Billboard for the Audience Value with Others

-Just because you think they are great visuals doesn’t mean an objective audience member will think the same.
-Make sure others can understand what you are intending to impart.
-If your message doesn’t meet their mark – listen to them and adjust.
+Just because you think your visuals are great doesn’t mean an objective audience member will think the same.
+Make sure others can understand what you intend to impart.
+If your message doesn’t meet its mark – listen to your audience and adjust.
 The presentation is for them, not you.

-In our blog series on presentation skills, we focus on the elements of great presentations and provide a framework to follow that allows you to control your message so it creates the intended impact at the highest possible level.
+Our blog series on presentation skills focuses on the elements of great presentations and provides a framework to follow that allows you to control your message, creating the intended impact at the highest possible level.
 Just click here to read all of our presentation skills blogs.